 - 1. If Type(ref) is Reference, then - a.
-If IsPropertyReference(ref) is true, then - i.
-Return the result of the abstract operation EvaluateMethodCall with arguments ref, arguments, and tailPosition. - b.
+If IsPropertyReference(ref) is true, then - Return the result of the abstract operation EvaluateMethodCall with arguments ref, arguments, and tailPosition. - b.
 Else, the base of ref is an Environment Record - i.
-Let thisValue be the result of calling the WithBaseObject concrete method of GetBase(ref). ii.
-If thisValue is not undefined, then - Let newRef be a value of type Reference whose base value is thisValue and whose referenced name is GetReferencedName(ref), and whose strict reference flag is IsStrictReference(ref). - 2.
-Return the result of the abstract operation EvaluateMethodCall with arguments newRef, arguments, and tailPosition. - 2.
-Else Type(ref) is not Reference, - a.
-Let thisValue be undefined.
+Let this Value be the result of calling the WithBaseObject concrete method of GetBase(ref).

-Commented [AWB956]: TODO probably need to do something about new operators in tail position.
+Commented [AWB948]: TODO probably need to do something about new operators in tail position.

-Commented [AWB757]: TODO: tail calls.
+Commented [AWB749]: TODO: tail calls.

-Jan 19 meeting notes: Tentative decision is to support tail calls in strict mode only.
+Jan 19 meeting notes: decision is to support tail calls in strict mode only.
+Confirmed in Sept 2013 notes.